 He was the perfect officer to send as a command representative, because his devious departure revealed his honest feelings of how HSC-28 truly felt about Brandon’s death.
 No one really cared.

-The cocktail party orthodoxy in the Pentagon believes that suicides by military personnel is just he cost of doing the business of protecting the nation.
+The cocktail party orthodoxy in the Pentagon believes that suicides by military personnel is just the cost of doing the business in protecting a nation.